 Director of Research Development & Promotion, James Madison University

-Mr. Delp serves on the Commonwealth of Virginia Information Technology Summit (COVITS) Advisory Board, volunteers on the Harrisonburg Walk to End Alzheimer’s Planning Committee, and leads an annual Thanksgiving food drive in support of the Blue Ridge Area Food Bank.
-He is a graduate of James Madison University where he received his Bachelor of Arts in Political Science as an Honors Scholar, and Master of Public Administration as a Fellow with the Institute for Infrastructure and Information Assurance.
+He serves on the Commonwealth of Virginia Information Technology Summit Advisory Board, volunteers on the Harrisonburg Walk to End Alzheimer’s Planning Committee, and leads an annual Thanksgiving food drive in support of the Blue Ridge Area Food Bank.
+He is a graduate of James Madison University where he received his BA in Political Science as an Honors Scholar and his Master’s in Public Administration.

 Kate Staples

-Kate Staples is the Electrification Manager for Dominion Energy Virginia.
+Kate Staples is the Director of Asset Management and the former Electrification Manager at Dominion Energy Virginia.
 Previously, she developed and implemented renewable and demand side management programs for Dominion Energy’s residential and non-residential customers.
-She received her Bachelor of Science in Business from Virginia Tech and her MBA from Virginia Commonwealth University.
+Kate received her Bachelor of Science in Business from Virginia Tech and her MBA from Virginia Commonwealth University.
 She is a Six Sigma Green Belt and received her Certified Energy Manager certification in 2014.

 Roarke Katherman